-Imagine a situation where you boot your computer, but the operating system doesn’t load; instead, you get the “CPU Over Temperature Error!” error.
+Imagine a situation where you boot your computer, but the operating system doesn’t load; instead, you get the “CPU Over Temperature Error, Press F1 to run setup” error.
 In such a situation, you wouldn’t be able to boot into the system in any mode, and options for troubleshooting would be limited.

 CPU Over Temperature Error

 Whether to panic or not over this issue depends on whether it happened after long and intensive usage or after little or no usage.
 Unfortunately, there’s little you would be able to do since the system doesn’t allow you to log in.